Chances are, if you’re a college student, or you’re about to become one, the last thing on your mind is figuring out how to invest your money.

 All views expressed on this site are the views of the author.
 This Online World does not provide licensed financial advice.
 The advice here is written by bloggers and not certified financial planners.
 Please use your discretion when reading and be sure to consult a professional if you are ever making major decisions with your money or anything that will impact your well being.
 This blog is merely a resource, not a definitive guide.

-Kate Underwood is a personal finance fan who left teaching to write full-time.
-She is passionate about helping people to create opportunities for themselves through wiser financial choices.
+Kate Underwood is an personal finance writer who left teaching to write full-time.
+She is passionate about helping people to create opportunities for themselves through wiser money choices.
+Kate currently writes for websites like Club Thrifty, Life & My Finances, and other popular personal finance websites.
 You can view her latest work at www.kateunderwoodwriter.com.